-Physical therapists trained to help patients with Parkinson’s disease can assist individuals, particularly those new to exercise or those with more severe symptoms, in developing a safe exercise regimen to fit their needs.
+Physical therapists trained to help patients with Parkinson’s disease can help people, particularly those new to exercise or those with more severe symptoms, in developing a safe exercise regimen to fit their needs.

 For that reason, experts recommend people see a physical therapist as soon as possible after diagnosis for evaluation and help developing an exercise program to get on the right track toward maintaining their quality of life.

-It’s important for individuals to get a referral for physical therapy from their physician in order to receive coverage from insurance or Medicare.
+It’s important for people to get a referral for physical therapy from their physician in order to receive coverage from insurance or Medicare.

-Appropriate exercise classes can offer a secure environment with ongoing guidance as well as a social element that can help motivate individuals to continue exercising.
+Appropriate exercise classes can offer a secure environment with ongoing guidance as well as a social element that can help motivate people to continue exercising.

-The Aging Well program of the Northwest Colorado Visiting Nurse Association offers fitness classes targeting older individuals coping with symptoms of Parkinson’s disease and other chronic conditions and other age-related physical challenges.
+The Aging Well program of the Northwest Colorado Visiting Nurse Association offers fitness classes targeting older people coping with symptoms of Parkinson’s disease and other chronic conditions and age-related physical challenges.

 Classes such as Arthritis Foundation Fitness and Aquatics, Tai Chi and N’Balance provide a range of opportunities from gentle to challenging exercise.

-Aging Well also offers Healthier Living Colorado workshops, which provide participants with chronic conditions goal-setting tools to make healthier choices.
+Aging Well also offers Healthier Living Colorado/Be Well workshops, which provide participants with chronic conditions goal-setting tools to make healthier choices.